Therapeutic Coach + Wellbeing Strategist

 Personalized Assessment & Consultation

-The People-Pleasing Review includes a preliminary survey and a 1:1 consultation/strategy call.
-It’s a focused, personalized experience that helps you connect the dots and apply fresh insight directly to your life—with real-time guidance and support.
+The People-Pleasing Review is a focused, personalized experience that includes a preliminary questionnaire to assess exactly where you're at and a 1:1 consultation/strategy call to unpack it all and get you moving forward.
 The result?
-You’ll get clear on your most depleting people-pleasing patterns and how they’re affecting your life—and walk away with courageous first steps to start shifting them—all in under an hour.
+You’ll understand your most depleting people-pleasing patterns and how they’re affecting your life specifically, and walk away with the courageous first steps to start shifting them—all in under an hour.

 2